kiasaki/blog/content/pages/library.md

 - **Founders at Work** Series of startups' early days _Jessica Livingston_
 - **Drive** The Surprising Truth About What Motivate Us _Daniel H. Pink_

+## December 2016

+- **The Ultimate Freelancer's Guidebook** Learn how to: Land the best jobs, build your brand, be your own boss _Yuwanda Black_

 ## November 2016

 - **The C Programming Language** Second Edition _Brian W. Kernighan & Denis M. Ritchie_